nitya308/nuggets-game/DESIGN.md

 	initializes set of locations
 	for every point in the grid
-		if the point is not blocked by a wall/corner between it and player's vantage point insert the location into set, with player or gold symbol if player or gold is in the location returns this set
+		if the point is not blocked by a wall/corner between it and player's vantage point if point is less than a defined radius away insert the location into set, with player or gold symbol if player or gold is in the location returns this set

 #### grid_updateView